The Giver of Stars

 The Giver of Stars is a 2019 historical fiction novel by Jojo Moyes about packhorse librarians in a remote area of Kentucky.
 Set in Depression-era America, The Giver of Stars is the story of five women and their journey through the mountains of Kentucky.
 The women deliver library books to people in the mountains of Kentucky during the Great Depression, an actual program started in Kentucky and later funded by the New Deal.
 Universal Pictures has acquired the movie rights to The Giver of Stars, and the feature film is in the early stages of production.

 The Giver of Stars was listed on USA Today's "top-100 books to read while stuck at home social distancing" and was a Hello Sunshine Book Club Pick by Reese Witherspoon.
 The book is a #1 New York Times bestseller and has sold over 1 million copies.
 The Giver of Stars spent 33 weeks on the New York Times best-selling list.

 Description

 Alice Wright marries handsome American Bennett Van Cleve, hoping to escape her stifling life in England.
 But small-town Kentucky quickly proves equally claustrophobic, especially living alongside her overbearing father-in-law.
 So, when a call goes out for a team of women to deliver books as part of Eleanor Roosevelt's new traveling library, Alice signs on enthusiastically.

-The leader, and soon Alice's greatest ally, is Margery, a smart-talking, self-sufficient woman who's never asked a man's permission for anything.
-They will be joined by three other singular women who become known as the "Packhorse Librarians" of Kentucky.
+The leader, and soon Alice's greatest ally, is Margery, a smart-talking and self-sufficient woman.
+Joined by three other women they became known as the "Packhorse Librarians" of Kentucky.